 |Registration for Trainee Occupying an Accredited or Approved Post|

 |Registration for SST Examination||$5,200.00||$5,200.00|

 |Registration for Trainee Completing Research Requirement Within Six Months||$3,363.63||$3,700.00*|

 |Application for Micro-credentialing||$727.27||$800.00*|

 2. Fees marked with asterisk (*) denote GST inclusive, otherwise fees are GST free.

-5. Board approved 1/3 reduction for members residing outside of Australia and NZ, for the 2021/22 financial year.
+5. Board approved 1/3 reduction in Annual Fees for members residing outside of Australia and NZ for the 2021/22 and 2022/23 financial year.

-6. For more information, please refer to the RACDS Oral and Maxillofacial Surgery Handbook (OMS) and other relevant policies (including refunds) which are available on the website.
+6. For more information, please refer to the OMS Handbook and other relevant policies (including refunds) which are available on the website.